futurians/CommLLM/README.md

 # Large Language Model Enhanced Multi-Agent Systems for 6G Communications

+**This is a modified version of the original framework** In order to work with it, you need to perform the steps described below.

+## 1. Get the code and set up a virtual environment

+## 2. Get llama-cpp

+## 3. Run a llama-server with llama-cpp

+## 4. Run the LLM-enhanced multi-agent system

 ## Authors
 ### Feibo Jiang, Yubo Peng, Li Dong, Kezhi Wang, Kun Yang, Cunhua Pan, Dusit Niyato, and Octavia A. Dobre.
 ## Paper